openfaas/faas/README.md

 ### Gateway

 * The API Gateway provides an external route into your functions and collects Cloud Native metrics through Prometheus.
-* Your API Gateway will scale functions according to demand by altering the service replica count in Docker's Swarm API.
+* Your API Gateway will scale functions according to demand by altering the service replica count in the Docker Swarm or Kubernetes API.
 * A UI is baked in allowing you to invoke functions in your browser and create new ones as needed.

 ### CLI